Free-Nations-Region/NationStatesAPIBot/README.md

 ## Later

-- BasicStats, ExtendedStats, CustomStats about nations and regions
+- CustomStats about nations and regions

 - Backing Up Logs of Channels using Discord Chat Exporter